quickfix-j/quickfixj/.junie/guidelines.md

 ## License

-QuickFixJ is licensed under the Apache License, Version 2.0.
+QuickFIX/J is licensed under the QuickFIX Software License, Version 1.0.
 All contributions must be compatible with this license.